Russell D. Moore: ERLC Presidency

 On June 1, 2013, Moore became President of the Ethics & Religious Liberty Commission, the Southern Baptist Convention's official entity assigned to address social, moral, and ethical concerns.
-In this role, Moore led the organization, which maintains offices in both Nashville and Washington, D.C. in their advocacy efforts—addressing especially the issues of religious liberty, human dignity, family stability, and civil society.
+In this role, Moore led the organization, which maintains offices in both Nashville and Washington, D.C., in their advocacy efforts—addressing especially the issues of religious liberty, human dignity, family stability, and civil society.

 Moore believes marriage is a union between a man and a woman.
 He accepted an invitation from Pope Francis to attend a Colloquium on Marriage at the Vatican, where he spoke on 18 November 2014.

 In 2014, Moore commented on gay conversion therapy, saying, "The utopian idea [that] 'if you come to Christ and if you go through our program, you're going to be immediately set free from attraction or anything you're struggling with,' I don't think that's a Christian idea.
 Faithfulness to Christ means obedience to Christ.
 It does not necessarily mean that someone's attractions are going to change."
 He added, "The Bible doesn't promise us freedom from temptation.
 The Bible promises us the power of the spirit to walk through temptation."
 Moore also said at that time that the Southern Baptists' Ethics and Religious Liberty Commission was working with parents of those who are gay and lesbian, adding, "The response is not shunning, putting them out on the street.
 The answer is loving your child."

 Moore's vocal criticism of then-candidate Donald Trump during the 2016 election season drew a backlash from fellow Southern Baptists, triggering a crisis in which more than 100 churches threatened to withdraw donations to the denomination's Cooperative Program in protest of Moore's stances and leading to calls for his resignation.
-After Moore issued statements of apology in December 2016 and March 2017 for "using words… that were at times overly broad or unnecessarily harsh," Southern Baptist leaders affirmed their support for his leadership and he remained in his post.
+After Moore issued statements of apology in December 2016 and March 2017 for "using words... that were at times overly broad or unnecessarily harsh", Southern Baptist leaders affirmed their support for his leadership and he remained in his post.

 Moore resigned from the Ethics & Religious Liberty Commission at the end of his term as president.
-He left the Southern Baptist Convention as well soon afterward; on June 1, 2021; Immanuel Nashville, an nondenominational church, thus unaffiliated with the SBC, announced Moore had joined its staff as a pastor in residence.
+He left the Southern Baptist Convention as well soon afterward; on June 1, 2021, Immanuel Nashville, a nondenominational church, thus unaffiliated with the SBC, announced that Moore had joined its staff as a pastor in residence.